kennyphan02/Coding-Notes/Time Complexity.md

 - **Asymptotic Notations** - Mathematical notations used to describe the running time of an algorithm
 	- Big-O Notation (O-Notation) - worst-case complexity of an algorithm.
 Disregards constants
+			- Big-O describes how the runtime of the algorithm grows as the input grows
 	- Omega Notation (Ω)
 	- Theta Notation (Θ) (Average case complexity)
 	-